More Than 1,700 Health Workers In China Have Been Infected With New Coronavirus

 HHS Secretary Leads U.S. Effort To Stop Coronavirus From Spreading

-"But we need to remember it's a rapidly changing situation, and so we have to prepare in the event that this spreads more fully," Department of Health and Human Services Secretary Alex Azar tells NPR's Morning Edition.
+"But we need to remember it's a rapidly changing situation, and so we have to prepare in the event that this spreads more fully," Health and Human Services Secretary Alex Azar tells NPR's Morning Edition.

 "One of the steps that we announced yesterday is we're working with our flu surveillance network," he adds.
 "And in Seattle, San Francisco, LA, New York and Chicago, when individuals present with flu-like symptoms, they will also be tested for the China coronavirus as part of our multilayer surveillance system."